tournasdim/Beaglebone-Black_articles-reference/PWM-SERVO.md

 # Beaglebone-Black Pwm - Servo

 ## Notes :
 BeagleBone Black hardware has 8 PWM outputs mapped to 14 pins on the P8 and P9 headers, some of these PWM outputs can be muxed to one of two alternate pins.
-For example, EHRPWM0B, can be muxed to either P9_21 or P9_29 but not to both pins at the same time
+For example, EHRPWM0B, can be muxed to either P9_21 or P9_29 but not to both pins at the same time.
 Books :
-“Getting started with Beaglebone” Ch5 → Analog output PWM
-“Beaglebone for dummies” Ch6 →  how to enable and control of the GPIO-pwm pins.
+“Getting started with Beaglebone” Ch5 → Analog output PWM “Beaglebone for dummies” Ch6 →  how to enable and control of the GPIO-pwm pins.
 “Beaglebone home automation” Ch2 → pwm example , dimming a led with Adafruit’s BBB_IO library “Getting started with Beaglebone Linux powered electronic projects with Python and Javascript” Ch5 →  Pwm with Adafruit_BBBIO library